 - 1000 means that no check was performed because of some errors;

 Escore values can have different meanings for each PX platform, depending on what exactly services are integrated.
-To clarify score range for your PX platform, contact our Support Department.
+To clarify the score range for your PX platform, contact our support department.

-Usually, verification services are set up on PX configuration stage with your account manager in PX.
-If you wish to integrate a new partner, contact our Sales Department.
+Usually, verification services are set up on the PX configuration stage with your account manager in PX.
+If you wish to integrate a new partner, contact our sales department.

 On the Buyer Campaign’s level, you can set the minimum threshold for Escore values.